Arsenal Drop Points at Newcastle United

 Missed Opportunities: Arsenal’s Wastefulness in Attack

 The story of this match was Arsenal’s inability to convert possession into goals.
 In addition to Merino’s blocked shot, after Saliba headed the ball into his path.
 Saka had a big chance in the first half, firing wide from close range after a good cross from Martinelli.
-At one point, Trousard himself was put through on goal but couldn’t keep his feet, being denied by an active Pope, who once again showed his worth to Newcastle.
+At one point, Trossard himself was put through on goal but couldn’t keep his feet, being denied by an active Pope, who once again showed his worth to Newcastle.

 Arsenal created plenty of opportunities, but their finishing was wayward.
 It felt like one of those games where the law of averages was against them.
 They were simply not ruthless enough, and on another day, some of those chances might have found the back of the net.
 But against a side like Newcastle, who are known for their resilience and ability to capitalize on mistakes, you cannot afford to squander those kinds of chances.